ARMmbed/mbed-os-5-docs/docs/reference/api/usb/USBMouse.md

 }
 ```

 You can choose either a relative mouse or an absolute mouse.
 By default, a USBMouse is a relative mouse.
-For instance, you can use an absolute mouse to draw a circle:
+For example, you can use an absolute mouse to draw a circle:

 ```C++
 #include "mbed.h"